Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Acknowledgements

 \section{Acknowledgements}

 The authors thank Kenichi Konishi and Keisuke Ohashi for informing us of their results.
-The authors gratefully acknowledge the Ministry of Education, Culture, Sports, Science (MEXT)-Supported Program for the Strategic Research Foundation at Private Universities `Topological Science' (Grant No.\ S1511006).
-The work of M.~N.~is supported in part by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (KAKENHI Grant No.~16H03984) and by a Grant-in-Aid for Scientific Research on Innovative Areas ``Topological Materials Science'' (KAKENHI Grant No.~15H05855) from the MEXT of Japan.
+The authors gratefully acknowledge the Ministry of Education, Culture, Sports, Science (MEXT)-Supported Program for the Strategic Research Foundation at Private Universities `Topological Science' (Grant No.~S1511006).
+The work of M.~N.~is supported in part by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (KAKENHI Grant No.~16H03984 and No.~18H01217) and by a Grant-in-Aid for Scientific Research on Innovative Areas ``Topological Materials Science'' (KAKENHI Grant No.~15H05855) from the MEXT of Japan.
+The work of R.~Y.~is supported in part by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (KAKENHI Grant No.~19K14616).